scottx611x/CSCI-S-40/Lecture/Lectures.md

       - This is a big **DIFFERENCE** from EMAIL/MTA forwarding
     - Important to keep track of the path that the INVITE messages takes through the network
       - Via fields: just breadcrumbs to show how packets flow from one place to the other
+    - DNS & SIP how do they fit together?
+    -

   - RTCWEB/WEBRTC